 The difference is that a new button named Manage Backups helps you quickly manage the iOS backups on your Mac computer.
 (This button is previously not provided. )

-Although the iTunes app is gone from the coming macOS, the basic features of iTunes still exist on the separated apps, like music and finder.
+Although the iTunes app is gone from the coming macOS Catalina, the basic features of iTunes still exist on the separated apps, like music and finder.
 For someone who thought iTunes is bloated, this change could be good news. since it makes the thing simple to manage specific data across Apple devices.